Case studies

 The situation

-Sole heir of an intestate decedent.
-The estate had already been administered and closed, with no Deed of Distribution recorded into the heir before the file shut.
+Sole heir of an intestate estate in Berkeley County, SC.
+The estate had already been administered and closed, with no Deed of Distribution ever recorded into the heir before the file was shut.

 The complication

 Most buyers walked because the heir could not convey clean title without reopening probate.
-We coordinated with probate counsel to reopen the estate, get the heir reappointed as Personal Representative, record a Deed of Distribution from the estate to the heir, and then take a warranty deed from the heir to Blue Peak.
-Two separate recordings, one chain of title, one closed estate file.
+We worked with local probate counsel to reopen the estate, get the heir reappointed as Personal Representative, record a Deed of Distribution from the estate to the heir, and then take a warranty deed from the heir to Blue Peak.
+Two separate recordings, one clean chain of title, one reopened estate file.

 The outcome